NHMDenmark/Mass-Digitizer/README.md

 ## For Developers

 ### Structure
-The app interfaces with a local SQLite database with tables for taxonomy (millions of names that are accessed according to the relevant discipline, say 'botany' for instance.)
-Storage while smaller also has its own table, as do Collection, Georegion and Institution.
-The table that is populated by the app is mainly 'specimen'.
-Eventually, the local DB instances will be uploaded to a server where the data will be processed into Specify.
-The application also interfaces directly with Specify through the Specify7 API (more information further below).

-### Specify Interface

-In order to exchange information with Specify, the app has a module for interfacing with the Specify7 API.
-For now, this is mainly used for user authentication and basic info, but eventually this is planned to be built out into full synchronization in both directions.
+The app interfaces with a local SQLite database with tables containing predefined data needed for operations and data entry.
+The specimen data is recorded in the specimen table in a flat format to make exports easier.
+The exported data is to be imported into the respective Specify database using Workbench, although a more direct pipeline will eventually be established.
+The app is capable of interfacing directly with the Specify7 API of a given installation, chiefly used for .

 ### Compilation

+Whereas development is recommended to be done in the MassDigitizer subfolder, compilation should be done from the root.

 Remember to activate the python virtual environment (venv) and then first run:
 ```
+python -m pip install --upgrade pip
 pip install -r requirements.txt
 ```

-For creating the executable, we use PyInstaller (https://pyinstaller.org/) using this command in the CLI from the root folder:
+For creating the executable, we use PyInstaller (https://pyinstaller.org/) using this CLI command run from the root folder:
 ```
 pyinstaller .\MassDigitizer\DaSSCo.py --onedir --noconsole --noconfirm --paths=MassDigitizer\
 ```